IppClub/Dora-SSR/README.md

 );
 ```

+- **Rust**

-- Or you can write code in **Rust**, build it into WASM file named `init.wasm`, upload it to engine to run.
+  You can write code in Rust, build it into WASM file named `init.wasm`, upload it to engine to run.
+View details [here](https://dora-ssr.net/blog/2024/4/15/rusty-game-dev).

 ```rust
 use dora_ssr::*;